-- 1 In the opinion of the directors of RR Australia Limited (the Company): - (a) the financial statements and notes and the remuneration disclosures that are contained in sections 4.4.1, 4.4.2 and 4.4.4 of the Remuneration Report in the Directors' report, set out on pages 9 to 17, are in accordance with the Corporations Act 2001, including: - giving a true and fair view of the Company's and the Consolidated Entity's financial position as at 31 March 2008 and of their performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note 1(a); - (c) the remuneration disclosures that are contained in sections 4.4.1, 4.4.2 and 4.4.4 of the Remuneration report in the Directors' report comply with Australian Accounting Standard AASB 124 Related Party Disclosures, the Corporations Act 2001 and the Corporations Regulations 2001; and - 2 There are reasonable grounds to believe that the Company and the consolidated entities identified in note 25 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and the consolidated entities pursuant to ASIC class order 98/1418. - 3 The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the chief executive officer and chief financial officer for the financial year ended 31 March 2008.
+- In the opinion of the directors of RR Australia Limited (the Company): - (a) the financial statements and notes and the remuneration disclosures that are contained in sections 4.4.1, 4.4.2 and 4.4.4 of the Remuneration Report in the directors' report, set out on pages 18 to 25, are in accordance with the Corporations Act 2001, including: - (i) giving a true and fair view of the Company's and the Consolidated Entity's financial position as at 31 March 2008 and of their performance for the financial year ended on that date; and - (ii) complying with Australian Accounting Standards (including the Australian Accounting Interpretations) and the Corporations Regulations 2001; - (b) the financial report also complies with International Financial Reporting Standards as disclosed in note I(a); - (c) the remuneration disclosures that are contained in sections 4.4.1, 4.4.2 and 4.4.4 of the Remuneration Report in the directors' report comply with Australian Accounting Standard AASB 124 Related Party Disclosures, the Corporations Act 2001 and the Corporations Regulations 2001. - 2 There are reasonable grounds to believe that the Company and the consolidated entities identified in note 25 will be able to meet any obligations or liabilities to which they are or may become subject to by virtue of the Deed of Cross Guarantee between the Company and the consolidated entities pursuant to ASIC class order 98/1418. - 3 The directors have been given the declarations required by Section 295A of the Corporations Act 2001 from the Chief Executive Officer and chief financial officer for the financial year ended 31 March 2008.